 Railroad engineers are always trying to find the easiest path from point A to point B. Many times these railroads need to cross a ravine, road or waterway and have no other option than to span the obstacle with a bridge.
 As model railroaders, we often use bridges to add visual interest to our scenes or span aisleways.
 Whatever the case, we have so many kits to choose from that it is easy for us to add them to our layouts.

 I model a railroad that was constructed in the Northern California foothills.
-That means small creeks and hills that will need to be crossed to keep the grade at a reasonable level.
-Most of the shortlines in the area used wooden trestles to cross spans and I wanted to add a large bridge to my layout.
+That means crossing small creeks and hills to maintain a reasonable grade.
+Most of the shortlines in the area used wooden trestles to cross spans, and I wanted to add a large bridge to my layout.

 My freelanced railroad crosses Cherokee Creek just west of Angels Camp and thought this could be a good location to build a trestle.
 I also planned it that this would be the first scene that visitors would see when entering my basement.
 So, I wanted to make sure it was as detailed as possible.